cknogler/Vehicle-CO2-Emissions-Prediction/README.md

 After filtering for Petrol and Diesel vehicles, an impressive **87.0%** of the remaining records were identified as duplicates of existing mechanical configurations.
 This process reduced over 43,000 combustion vehicles to just **5,700** unique entries, providing a cleaner and more representative dataset (`df_unique`) for further analysis.

 ### CO2 Analysis after Deduplication
 Following deduplication, the distribution of `CO2 (g/km)` was re-examined.
-While the overall shape remained similar, the deduplicated dataset provided a more accurate representation of the diversity of CO2 emissions across distinct vehicle types rather than inflated counts due to redundant data entries.
+The deduplicated dataset provided a more accurate representation of the diversity of CO2 emissions across distinct vehicle types rather than inflated counts due to redundant data entries.

 <img width="1600" height="800" alt="co2_analysis_after_deduplication" src="https://github.com/user-attachments/assets/6fd22128-a905-4169-87ed-9eebe90ac536" />